 Besides common (directed, undirected, mixed) networks, Pajek supports two-mode networks (bipartite graphs) and temporal networks (dynamic graphs).

-Gephi is like Photoshop but for graph data — users interact with representations, manipulate the structures, shapes, and colors to discover hidden patterns.
+Gephi is like Photoshop, but for graph data — users interact with representations and manipulate structures, shapes, and colors to discover hidden patterns.
 This open-source tool utilizes a 3D render engine to display graphs in real-time and speed up the exploration.